jhackett1/wp-geo-search/README.md

 ))
 ```

-Optionally, you can then filter by radius.
+Optionally, you can then filter by search radius.

 By default, distances are given in miles.
 You can provide `"units" => "km"` if you need kilometres.